 Street lined with newly planted trees

 Grab the N.C.
 Forest Service Urban Tree List.
 This list of trees has all the information you need to make a tree selection.
-You will likely be interested in several species.
-This is a good thing.
+Through the selection process, you should arrive with several choices.
+This is desirable.
 At any given time, the market supply of a tree species may be limited.
 In addition, you should work to integrate tree species diversity within a planting area and the overall community to limit potential impacts of insect pests and disease.
-Here is a summary of variables in the decision-making process.
+The following summarizes the tree selection process using our urban tree list.

 Retention trench